Psychiatric Mental Health Nurse Practitioner M.S.

 4. Official transcripts from all college/ universities attended.
 Non-US students must submit ‘course-by-course’ evaluation (or equivalent) of all college and/or university transcripts through the World Education Services (WES) or other approved foreign transcript evaluation agencies.

-5. Active unencumbered licensure as a registered nurse in New York or in Ontario for Canadian students.
+5. Active unencumbered licensure as a registered nurse in the state or province in which the clinical will take place.

 6. A current CPR certification with a psychomotor component.